Read the screenplay: FANNIEGATE — $7 trillion. 17 years. The biggest fraud in American capital markets.

 Wait, Who Is Afroman?

 For most people, that was the whole Afroman story.
 One-hit wonder.
 Funny stoner song.
-End of chapter.
+Done.

 Then the Adams County Sheriff's Office decided to raid his house.
 And the second chapter of Afroman's career began — one that makes the first chapter look like the opening act.